LukeGrahamLandry/franca/devlog.md

 - draw and zoom.
-- from googling "life turing machine": https://copy.sh/life/examples/universalturingmachine.rle did a parser for that format. https://conwaylife.com/wiki/Run_Length_Encoded
+- from googling "life turing machine": https://copy.sh/life/examples/universalturingmachine.rle did a parser for that format. https://conwaylife.com/wiki/Run_Length_Encoded so now i can load things that are much to big to run the current way so now i can load things that are much to big to run the current way.
 - web: fix right click
+- to start with, just convert back and forth between the bit set and the quad tree. seems to work. (ex.
+Infinite glider hotel; nodes pushed = 349525, unique nodes = 607)

 ## (May 20)